 The new standards should point to making the Bengal cat more homozygous.
 To be more consistent in type as well as coat the Bengal cat breeders will vote to define the look they are breeding toward as "perfection."
 This is quite a challenge, and requires compromise.
 It is also an essential process to help breeders in the selection of breeding cats.

 When defining the standard, a 100 point system that is divided on point values on head, body, and coat.
 Depending on the phrasing and the accounting of the points, a cat is defined.
 Because the size difference in cats is minimum as compared to dogs, the differences between breeds must be clearly worded so that it is not taken to an extreme.
 Quite a challenge.

 The following is for each breeder to use as a means of evaluation of their cats and the breed in general.

-- Set a main hypothesis.
-Mine is.
-“Breeding cats that seek to be around humans will produce cats wanting to be around humans.”
+Set a main hypothesis.
+Ours is: “Breeding cats that seek to be around humans will produce cats wanting to be around humans.”